AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.5 SS names in an input_list cannot be constituents of the state abstraction
+      :Trace Unit: FE 7.1.5 SS names in an input_list cannot be constituents of the state abstraction

 .. centered:: **Dynamic Semantics**